Conformal dynamics at infinity for groups with contracting elements: Introduction

 An important ingredient in our argument is the axiomized construction of a projection complex $\PC$ from $\f$, developed by Bestvina-Bromberg-Fujiwara \cite{BBF}.
 Loosely speaking, fixing a constant $K$, $\PC$ is a graph with vertex set $\f$ so that two vertices $U\ne V\in \f$ are adjacent if and only if they are visually $K$-small from any third party $W\in \f\setminus \{U, V\}$:

 (see \textsection\ref{SSecProjectionComplex} for more details).
-The basic fact is that for any $K\gg 0$, the graph $\PC$ is a quasi-tree (with universal hyperbolicity constant).
+The basic fact is that for any $K\gg 0$, the graph $\PC$ is a unbounded quasi-tree (with universal hyperbolicity constant).

-Our next result describes the above-defined conical points via the familiar Gromov boundary of the projection complex. \begin{thm}[=\ref{EmbedGromov}] For any $L\gg 0$ there exists $K>0$ such that the Gromov boundary of the projection complex $\PC$ admits a topological embedding onto the set of $L$-conical points relative to $\f$. \end{thm}
+Our next result, which is proved in Lemma \ref{EmbedGromov}, describes the above-defined conical points via the familiar Gromov boundary of the projection complex. \begin{lem} For any $L\gg 0$, there exists $K>0$ such that the Gromov boundary of the projection complex $\PC$ admits a topological embedding into the set of $L$-conical points relative to $\f$. \end{lem}

+In \cite{BBF}, a quasi-tree of spaces denoted by $\QT$ is built from the projection complex $\PC$ in the following way.
+Keeping the edge incidence, $\QT$ is obtained from $\PC$ by replacing each vertex with the corresponding subspace in $\U$.
+The technical advantage is that the fixed points of $f\in F$ are incorporated into the Gromov boundary of $\QT$ (but not in $\PC)$.
+Consequently, we are able to embed the conical points $\Lambda_r^F(Go)$ into the Gromov boundary $\partial \QT$ in Lemma \ref{EmbedConical}.
+In particular, Myrberg points are thus embedded in the Gromov boundary as a subset of a separable metrizable space.
+This proves Lemma \ref{MyrbergIntro}.

-The following key fact relates conical points to Myrberg points. \begin{prop}[=\ref{MyrbergConical}] The Myrberg set $\mG$ is the (countable) intersection of all $(L, \f)$-conical sets $\Lambda_L^\f(Go)$, over all possible $\f$ given by (\ref{SystemFDef}) and all large integers $L \in \mathbb N$. \end{prop}
+We close the discussion with a connection between Myrberg and conical points.
+Namely, Corollary \ref{MyrbergConical} sets up an equivalent characterization of Myrberg points in terms of conical points. \begin{prop} The Myrberg set $\mG$ is the (countable) intersection of all $(L, \f)$-conical sets $\Lambda_L^\f(Go)$, over all possible $\f$ given by (\ref{SystemFDefIntro}) and all large integers $L \in \mathbb N$. \end{prop}

-We now give an application of previous results to random walks on groups.
-A probability measure $\mu$ on $G$ is called \emph{irreducible} if its support generates the group $G$ as a semi-group.
-A \emph{$\mu$-random walk} on $G$ is the stochastic process $(w_n)$ defined as

-where $(g_n)$ is a sequence of i.i.d. random variables valued in $G$ with distribution $\mu$.
-The \emph{entropy} is defined by

-By the work of Maher-Tiozzo \cite{MT}, the following statement holds for the random walk for acylindrical actions on hyperbolic spaces.
-The previous two results transfer the results to the horofunction boundary.
-More details on the proof is given in \textsection\ref{ProofPoissonBdry}.

-\begin{thm} Let $G\act \U$ as in (\ref{GActUAssump}).
-Consider an irreducible $\mu$-random walk driven by a probability measure $\mu$ on $G$ with finite logarithmic moment on $\U$: Then almost every trajectory of $\mu$-random walk converges to the $[\cdot]$-class of a Myrberg point in $\bX$.

-Moreover, if $H(\mu)<\infty$, then the reduced horofunction boundary $[\bX]$ is the Poisson boundary, with harmonic measure supported on the quotient $[\mG]$ of Myrberg set. \end{thm} \begin{rem} If $\U$ is a CAT(0) space, this completes the theorem of Karlsson-Margulis \cite{KM99} by showing the positive drift.
-For the essential action on CAT(0) cube complex, our result recovers the main results \cite[Thm 1.2]{FLM} \cite{F18} that almost every trajectory tends to a point in the Roller boundary.
-See Lemma \ref{Roller} for the relevant facts on Roller boundary. \end{rem}